Am I required to benchmark?

 How can I improve the energy efficiency of my building?

 The DC Sustainable Energy Utility (DCSEU) can assist you in saving energy and money in your buildings.
 Through their custom rebate programs, free technical assistance, and training programs, DCSEU will work with you to design a customized strategy for maximum energy efficiency improvement.
-Contact DCSEU at 202-479-2222 or www.dcseu.com.
+Contact DCSEU at 202-479-2222 or visit the DCSEU website.

 Additionally, U.S. EPA’s proven Guidelines for Energy Management offered by ENERGY STAR® can help you determine where to start and how to maximize the return on your upgrade investments.
 Additional information on energy management, efficient technologies, and financial evaluation can be found on the Tools & Resources page on the ENERGY STAR® Website.